Seville Spain Travel Guide 2026: The Complete Insider’s Guide to Andalusia’s Capital

 Real Alcázar — The Highlight of Seville

-The Alcázar is Seville’s crown jewel — a 10th-century Moorish palace continuously modified and expanded by Spanish royals for 1,000 years.
-The result is a layered architectural masterpiece that Game of Thrones fans will recognize (it served as the Water Gardens of Dorne).
-Book tickets online weeks in advance — it sells out daily.
-Morning entry (9am opening) gives you the best light and thinner crowds.
-Allow 2–3 hours minimum.
+The Alcázar truly is Seville’s crown jewel — a 10th-century Moorish palace that Spanish royals continuously modified and expanded for 1,000 years.
+What you get is a layered architectural masterpiece, and if you’re a Game of Thrones fan, you’ll definitely recognize it (it played the Water Gardens of Dorne).
+You need to book tickets online weeks in advance; it sells out daily.
+Go for a morning entry (9am opening) for the best light and thinner crowds.
+Plan for at least 2–3 hours.
 Ticket: €13.50.

 Seville Cathedral & La Giralda Tower

-The world’s largest Gothic cathedral contains the tomb of Christopher Columbus and the Giralda tower — originally a Moorish minaret, later converted to a bell tower.
-Climb the Giralda (a ramp rather than stairs, designed for horses) for the best panoramic view of Seville.
-Ticket: €12, or free on Sundays after 2:30pm (arrive by 2pm to queue).
+You’ll find the world’s largest Gothic cathedral here, home to Christopher Columbus’s tomb and the iconic Giralda tower.
+The tower was originally a Moorish minaret, later converted into a bell tower.
+Climb the Giralda (it’s a ramp, not stairs, designed for horses back in the day) to snag the best panoramic view of Seville.
+Ticket: €12, or free on Sundays after 2:30pm (just make sure you arrive by 2pm to get in line).

 Barrio de Santa Cruz

-The former Jewish quarter is a labyrinth of narrow whitewashed alleyways, hidden plazas, and orange trees.
-Get lost here deliberately — it’s most atmospheric in the late afternoon when the light turns golden.
-Most of the tapas bars are overpriced tourist traps; see the food section for where locals actually eat.
+The former Jewish quarter is a total labyrinth of narrow, whitewashed alleyways, hidden plazas, and those beautiful orange trees.
+Honestly, just get lost here on purpose — it’s most atmospheric in the late afternoon when the light turns golden.
+Most of the tapas bars here are overpriced tourist traps, so check out the food section for where locals actually eat.

 Plaza de España

-Built for the 1929 Ibero-American Exposition, this semicircular baroque palace with a canal and tiled alcoves for each Spanish province is spectacular.
-It’s free, open-air, and particularly beautiful at golden hour.
-Rent a rowboat on the canal (€6 for 35 minutes) for a different perspective.
+Built for the 1929 Ibero-American Exposition, this semicircular baroque palace, complete with a canal and tiled alcoves for each Spanish province, is absolutely spectacular.
+It’s free, open-air, and particularly stunning at golden hour.
+Want a different perspective?
+Rent a rowboat on the canal (€6 for 35 minutes).

 Where to Stay in Seville

-The best neighborhoods: Santa Cruz (historic, walkable, most expensive), El Centro (central, good transport), Triana (authentic, across the river, slightly cheaper, great food scene).
+The best neighborhoods are Santa Cruz (historic, super walkable, but the most expensive), El Centro (central, good transport links), and Triana (authentic, just across the river, slightly cheaper, and boasts a fantastic food scene).

 Budget (€40–€70/night)

-Pensiones (small guesthouses) in the Alameda neighborhood offer excellent value — clean, often with rooftop terraces, and in a lively local area.
-Oasis Backpackers Palace is the best-rated hostel with private rooms.
+Pensiones (small guesthouses) in the Alameda neighborhood offer excellent value — they’re clean, often come with rooftop terraces, and sit in a really lively local area.
+Oasis Backpackers Palace is the top-rated hostel and offers private rooms, which is a nice perk.

 Mid-Range (€80–€150/night)

-Hotel Rey Alfonso X in Santa Cruz (€90–€140) is exceptional value — rooftop pool, great location, charming Andalusian style.
-Hotel Simón near the Cathedral (€85–€120) offers genuine historic character without the inflated prices of the luxury tier.
+Hotel Rey Alfonso X in Santa Cruz (€90–€140) is an exceptional value, in my opinion — it’s got a rooftop pool, a great location, and charming Andalusian style.
+Hotel SimĂłn near the Cathedral (€85–€120) also offers genuine historic character without the inflated prices you’d find in the luxury tier.

 Splurge (€180+/night)